 The Galapagos Islands, archipelago of about 19 islands and smaller islets sprinkled 620 miles off Ecuador’s coast, is a bucket list destination for many.
 You don’t need to be a zoologist to dream about encountering animals found nowhere else on the planet.
 You’ll see lava lizards darting between rocks and get close to friendly sea lions and the islands’ famous gigantic land tortoises.
-The Galapagos is also a top destination for divers.
-These islands host an abundance of reef fish, rays, sea turtles, marine iguanas and sharks.
+The Galapagos also boast some of the world’s best scuba diving.
+A trip to this wildlife wonderland allows you surprisingly close interactions with unique creatures such as marine iguanas, Galapagos Penguins, the Flightless Cormorant, and Blue-footed Boobies.
 Adventure travelers can hike on dormant volcanoes, sea kayak, mountain bike and more.

 When making this once-in-a-lifetime trip, travelers have two main options to explore the islands: either through a land-based trip or a boat-based cruise through the islands.
 Find out what to expect and the relative advantages of each so you can choose the best option for making your Galapagos dreams come true.